Parsl/parslguts/monitoring.rst

 Understanding the monitoring database
 #####################################

-Parsl can store information about task executions into an sqlite3 database.
+Parsl can store information about workflow execution into an `SQLite database <https://www.sqlite.org/>`_.
 Then you can look at the information, in a few different ways.

 turning on monitoring
 =====================